trust-mfn-berlin/animals-as-objects/vault/material.of-lion-tigers-and-rotting-specimens.md

 Work materials, which appear in the form of deliveries of spirits, glass eyes, and wooden heads, also point to a history dwelling within the logbooks.
 Just like the comments on preparation, they provide us with insights into the everyday work of an animal preparator.
 Aside from skeletonizing, preparing, and preserving specimens in spirits, it notes in various passages: “unsuitable for stuffing due to very inadequate coat, so only keep the heads”, or “had died more than 3 days before and was therefore entirely useless”.
 So, not every animal reached the museum in a state that was deemed acceptable.
 Much was already rotting, had been “eaten by rats”, or did not meet aesthetic standards.

 What these logbooks also illustrate are the connections between the Zoological Museum and other institutions and their history [[theme.recording-worlds]].
 Berlin’s Zoological Garden first appears in the logbooks as a source of animals in 1844, the year of its founding, while the now disbanded royal menagerie on Pfaueninsel (Peacock Island), in the south of Berlin, disappears from the lists.
 This change is not the only thing that reflects the historical transition from royal menageries to public zoos.
-The increasingly close connections between the [[zoo and the museum|story.keeping-record-of-animals]] also become visible due to the continuous growth in the number of animals being supplied by the Zoological Garden as the number of private deliveries waned in subsequent years.
+The increasingly close connections between the [[zoo and the museum|story.keeping-records-of-animals]] also become visible due to the continuous growth in the number of animals being supplied by the Zoological Garden as the number of private deliveries waned in subsequent years.

 Friedrich Beyer’s logbooks do not just provide us with a treasure trove of object histories like that of the “lion-tiger”, but also give us insights into the methods of animal preparation and taxidermy, as well as into institutional entanglements and networks of object transfer.